My name is Jean Williams. I am presently the Chair of Governors at Newchurch and I’d like to tell you a little about being a governor.

 Even after so many years of teaching, I still believe this is one of the most rewarding and privileged jobs any person could wish for.
 Each day is unique; filled with many things to celebrate and share, new opportunities to take whilst preparing our children to fly.

+I am a parent governor, appointed in November 2016.
+I have two sons, my in year five and year one.
 When we first visited Newchurch we found the school to have a great energy and passion for its pupils and when my eldest son joined in 2015 we could see the positive impact this had on him.

 I am really pleased to be a parent Governor and hope through my skills, experience and support I can contribute to Newchurch’s continued development.